 |Aethlon Medical Inc||2||Unlock Company Profile|

 |Sichuan Nigale Biomedical Co Ltd||1||Unlock Company Profile|

 Source: GlobalData Patent Analytics

 Fresenius and Baxter International are two of the leading patent filers in automated peritoneal dialysis.
 Some other leading patent filers include Medtronic, B. Braun Melsungen, Sequana Medical, DEKA Research and Development, and Nikkiso.

-To further understand how robotics is disrupting the medical devices industry, access GlobalData’s latest thematic research report on Robotics in Medical (2021).
+To further understand the key themes and technologies disrupting the medical devices industry, access GlobalData’s latest thematic research report on Medical Devices.